mysociety/alaveteli/doc/DEPLOY.md

 ### Usage

+Ensure you've got a `config/deploy.yml` file with the correct settings for your site.
+You'll need to share this with everyone in your team that deploys so it might be a good idea to keep the latest version in a [Gist](http://gist.github.com/).

 To deploy to staging just run `cap deploy` but if you want to deploy to production you need to run `cap -S stage=production deploy`.

 For additional usage instructions, see the [Capistrano wiki](https://github.com/capistrano/capistrano/wiki/).